jrsconfitto/jrsconfitto.github.io/_posts/2015-06-05-poverty-is-expensive.markdown

 date: "2015-06-05"
 ---

-> You will never know how much it costs us o keep that saint, that wonderful old man, in poverty!
+> You will never know how much it costs us to keep that saint, that wonderful old man, in poverty!

 -Sarojini Naidu.
 In Gandhi, a memoir. by William Shirer.
 Pg.
 45